mika-sims/firenze-housing/README.md

 - Instead of creating a separate page for the storage service section, information about the content of this service had been added to the end of the services page before the find us section

 - In addition, the idea of recreating the page navigation in the footer was canceled after the design of the fixed navigation menu

+Wireframes design fils can be find at [Wireframe](assets/images/wireframes) image folder

 # Design